AnthonyRansom/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
+Louise Would like to compare the outcome of other kickstarter campaigns compared to the outcome of her campaign.
 The purpose of this analysis is to determine the outcomes of the theater kickstarter campaigns for each month of the year in order to provide insight into the time of year campaigns generally succeed along with the outcome succes/failure rate based on the kickstarter goal.